Read This First

 Prompt 4: How can rational thinkers ensure we have a proper balance between appreciating the progress of humanity and concern about our current problems?

-The central claim is this: For rational thinkers to maintain a balance between appreciating humanity’s progress and being concerned about current problems, a combination of mindset adjustments and practical actions can be effective.
+In plain terms: For rational thinkers to maintain a balance between appreciating humanity’s progress and being concerned about current problems, a combination of mindset adjustments and practical actions can be effective.

 Educate About Cognitive Biases